Roxbury Community College

 Roxbury Community College (RCC) is a public community college in the Roxbury neighborhood of Boston, Massachusetts.
 RCC offers associate degrees in arts, and sciences, as well as certificates.
 RCC has transfer agreements with Curry College, Northeastern University, Emerson College, Lesley University, and other four-year schools.
 RCC credits transfer to all public colleges and universities in Massachusetts through the MassTransfer Program.

-RCC’s students are primarily Boston residents who identify as people of color: 80% of students identify as Black, LatinX or two or more races, over 50% reside in Boston, and 83% receive Pell Grants.
+RCC's students are primarily Boston residents who identify as people of color: 80% of students identify as Black, Hispanic or two or more races, over 50% reside in Boston, and 83% receive Pell Grants.